 Limitations

-The debugging system, consisting of the hardware debugger, the GDB server, and GDB itself, has a number of inherent limitations.
+The debugging system, consisting of the debug probe, the GDB server, and GDB itself, has a number of inherent limitations.
 Some aspects of the hardware may not be debuggable at all or only with some extra effort.
 And sometimes the behavior of the MCU in a debugging environment is significantly different from the behavior shown in a non-debugging environment.
+Finally, debugging your AVR chips can also be a risk to the health of your MCU.

 Bootloader